cfwstem/cfwstem.github.io/about.md

 ---
 layout: page
-title: Who Are We?
+title: "Who Are We?"
 permalink: /about/
 published: true
 list:
- - yes
+  - "yes"
 custom_csv:
   - CFWExecListFall2015
 custom_js:
   - memberlist
   - about
 custom_css:
   - table
   - about
 ---

 The Commission for Women is an appointed body to advise the Chancellor on the planning, implementation, and evaluation of university programs, policies, and services designed to improve the status of women on the Knoxville campus of the University of Tennessee.
 You can learn more [about the Commission here](http://cfw.utk.edu/about/)